Some people experience a flare-up of hives that goes away on its own. Other people may have hives that come and go daily.

 - Anisakis simplex

-A small percentage of chronic hives cases stem from physical stimulation.
-This is known as physical urticaria.
+Chronic hives can stem from physical stimulation, such as scratching or rubbing the skin.
+This is known as physical urticaria or dermatographism.
 The most common trigger is scratching or rubbing the skin firmly.
+The hives are not always itchy.

 Other physical triggers may include: